merzlab/QUICK-docs/docs/source/user-manual.rst

 10. Checkpoint Functionality
 ****************************

-**QUICK 26.03** has the capability to restart simulations using checkpoint files for both SCF energy calculation and geometry optimization containing density and/or coordinates.
+|QUICK_VERSION| has the capability to restart simulations using checkpoint
+files for both SCF energy calculation and geometry optimization containing density and/or coordinates.